snapshotinteractive/wp-coding-standards/README.md

 You can visit [https://generatewp.com](https://generatewp.com) to help build the scaffold for custom post types and taxonomies.

-WP-CLI can also be used
+WP-CLI can also be used, per the [Codex](https://make.wordpress.org/cli/2013/03/29/scaffolding-custom-post-types-and-taxonomies/).

 [**BACK TO TOP**](#snapshot-interactive-wordpress-coding-standards)